tier4/caret_doc/docs/configuration/intra_node_data_path.md

 `callback_chain` is introduced for CARET to map input messages to outputs based on inter-operation of multiple callback functions.
 Input messages are consumed in subscription callbacks and propagated to other nodes.
 It looks as if input messages passes chains of multiple callbacks to make output messages.
 With `callback_chain`, CARET take care of input propagation on callbacks and it is helpful to escape the limitation of `use_latest_message` as mentioned above.

 Next figure shows how CARET interprets intra-node data path using `callback_chain`.
-Intra-communication between `subscription_callback_0` and `timer_callback_1` is taken into account for defining intra-node data path. `variable_passings` a tag used in CARET, and shows such intra-communication.
+Intra-communication between `subscription_callback_0` and `timer_callback_1` is taken into account for defining intra-node data path. `variable_passings` is a tag used in CARET, and represents such intra-communication.

 ![Example of callback_chain](../imgs/configuration_callback_chain.png)